alsora/ros2-code-examples/README.md

 ## Building the examples

-Source your ROS2 SDK, then create a workspace and build these packages
+Source your ROS2 SDK, then create a workspace, add this repository to its sources and build the packages.

     $ mkdir -p ws/src
     $ cd ws/src